First War of the Guelderian Succession

 The First War of the Guelderian Succession was a battle for the throne of the Duchy of Guelders that raged between 1371 and 1379.

-The war originated when Duke Reginald III died without issue in 1371.
+The war originated when Duke Reginald III died without issue on 4 December 1371.
 His brother, Edward, who had been killed in the Battle of Baesweiler earlier that same year, also left no offspring.
-The claimants to the ducal throne were their half-sisters: Matilda, who was married to John II, Count of Blois, and Maria, wife of William II of Jülich and mother to William I of Guelders and Jülich, on whose behalf she claimed the throne of Guelders.
+The claimants to the ducal throne were their half-sisters: Mechtild who was married twice before but without offspring, and Mary, wife of William II of Jülich and mother to William I of Guelders and Jülich, on whose behalf she claimed the throne of Guelders.

-14th-century Guelders were divided in two factions:
+During this conflict, the nobility and cities of 14th-century Guelders were divided in two factions, the Heeckerens and Bronckhorsters.
+This division had previously occurred during the Guelders Fratricidal War (1350-1361) between Edward and Reginald III.
+Both fractions were named after and led by a prominent Guelderian noble family.